Feel guilty for rushing through the day without quality time with the kids? Learn how to spend time with your family, even as a busy mom.

 Simply be with your family.

 I promise that no matter how much time you spend—whether 10 minutes or three hours—you’ll feel more mindful and aware of being with your family.

-7. Schedule activities on your planner
+7. Schedule activities on a planner

-Here’s an extra tip: sign up for free or discount tickets to your local museums and children’s venues.
+Here’s an extra tip: Sign up for free or discount tickets to your local museums and children’s venues.
 For instance, in Los Angeles, I use the county library to score free tickets to popular attractions.
 This forces you to block off certain dates to spend time with your family.

 8. Connect with your kids

-When we reunite with our kids, we feel frazzled and less eager to see them as they are to see us.
+The result?
+We feel frazzled and less eager to see them as they are to see us.

 Your life flows more harmoniously when their needs as well as yours are met.

 We all have the same 24 hours in a day.
 It’s not about unearthing magical hours, but taking a look at what’s most important and maximizing the time you do have with your family.